matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 ```

 7b.
 If the user clicks the new button the client sends the command as in step 4 with additionally mentioning the `stage_id` under the
-`m.inteaction.command` object.
+`m.interaction.command` object.
 The bot after that can react either with a new stage or with the same `m.interaction.stage.end`
 event to indicate the end of a interaction flow.

 #### Flow as a graphic